virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 recipe.
 By default, it also prevents a recipe from replacing a Virtualmin web app already installed at the website root.
-It then creates dependencies in order, waits for database and cache services, starts the application, checks its public port and HTTP response, and applies the reverse proxy.
+It then creates dependencies in order, waits for database and cache services, starts the application, checks its public port and HTTP response, completes any one-time initialization, and starts deferred worker or scheduler services before applying the reverse proxy.

 The completion page displays the application URL, initial credentials when available, runtime resource names, and persistent-data path.
 Save generated